Omkar-Kashid23/Dynamic-programming/README.md

 # Dynamic-programming
-this repo has leetcode's dynamic programming answer's
+this repo has leetcode's dynamic programming answer's in python